Language Translation

 About School Safety Hub

 Every child deserves to learn in a safe environment.
 Every parent deserves peace of mind knowing his or her child remains safe while at school.
-Every educator deserves safe working conditions as he or she commits to the care and enrichment of our students.
+Every educator deserves safe working conditions as he or she commits to the care and enrichment of students.